-When you visit their social media accounts, determine what types of content perform best for their brand by the looking at the number of likes, comments, etc.
+When you visit their social media accounts, determine what types of content perform best for their brand by looking at the number of likes, comments, etc.

 Do a SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis with each of your competitors.
 You can grab your copy here.
 Or, download the Online Competitive Analysis Toolkit.

-When you take the time to do a SWOT analysis, you’ll be armed with a stable strategy for prioritizing the work that you need to do to grow your business.
+When you take the time to do a SWOT analysis, you’ll be armed with a stable strategy for prioritizing the work you need to do to grow your business.